Skip to the content

 No. Documents submitted outside the requirements of eligibility and essay will not be considered.

 Bursary winners will be announced in the spring and will be posted on FNIGC’s website and social media platforms.
-By applying, the winner consents to the use of their name and address (City/First Nation only) and photograph in any related FNIGC publicity.
-Applications are subject to verification for eligibility.

-Meet our past winners
+Meet our Past Winners

 • 2023